learnmatetutors/learnmate-docs/learnmate-admin.md

 #### Note on all tutor api endpoints

 A new field has been added to the tutor models `compiled` which is a boolean.
 This is a flag to indicate if gatsby has compiled a unique URL for this tutor.
-With each endpoint that pulls a list of tutors, has a new parameter that can be used - `?compiled_only=true`.
+With each endpoint that pulls a list of tutors, you can use a new parameter that can be used - `?compiled_only=true`.
 Setting this parameter will filter results that only have `compiled = true`.
 This is needed to ensure our search engine does not return results that do not yet have a compiled URL.

 #### Search For Tutors Online and Offline